4 November 2020

-The fields of science, technology, engineering, and mathematics were lacking an essential component for teaching young adults before the 21st century.
+The fields of science, technology, engineering, and mathematics were lacking an essential component for teaching young adults in the 21st century.
 By adding the interdisciplinary, holistic, and abstract approach of the arts, STEM turned into STEAM.
-This approach was meant to encourage critical and out-of-the-box thinking and support a creative approach to problem-solving.
+This approach is meant to encourage critical and out-of-the-box thinking and support a creative approach to problem-solving.
 STEAM education combines the practical, business approach with the abstract, academic strategies of education.

 One important aspect of STEAM is that it highlights issues of gender inequality and social inclusiveness.
 There are many reasons why women are not represented in the same degree as men are in the fields of STEM, such as missing role models, or gender stereotypes.
 The addition of the A, however, is a first step in fighting this issue.

 The focus of this session will be on exploring and discussing solutions for developing the next generation of STEAM skilled (female) talent necessary to drive innovation and economic growth.
 If properly education in STEAM and equipped with the right digital tools at an early stage, the next 21st century generation will be able to reduce gender gaps and secure participation of all genders in an inclusive society and economy.